 A relative is a spouse, sibling, parent, grandparent, child, spouse's child and the spouse of each of these.
 Nonetheless, the ITA can often perform a qualitative test for the above threshold, and look at a transaction even if the threshold itself is not met.

-The Regulations cover various types of transactions, including: services (such as research and development (R&D), manufacturing and marketing); the use or transfer of tangible and intangible goods (i.e., distribution); the use or transfer of intangible assets (e.g., know-how, patents, trade name or trademark); and financing3 (e.g., capital notes, guarantees, captive insurance, loans) transactions, which are required to be carried out at arm's length.
+The Regulations cover various types of transactions, including: services (e.g., R&D, manufacturing and marketing); the use or transfer of tangible and intangible goods (i.e., distribution); the use or transfer of intangible assets (e.g., know-how, patents, trade name or trademark); and financing transactions2 (e.g., capital notes, guarantees, captive insurance and loans), which are required to be carried out at arm's length.
 Upon the approval granted by the tax-assessing officer (AO) to a taxpayer, certain one-time transactions may be excluded from the scope of the Regulations.

-Application of the arm's-length principle is generally based (when the comparable uncontrolled price (CUP) method is not applicable) on a comparison of the conditions in a cross-border controlled transaction with conditions in similar transactions entered into between independent companies under similar conditions and circumstances (comparable companies).
-To determine if a cross-border controlled transaction has been carried out in accordance with the arm's-length principle, the following steps must be taken:
+Application of the arm's-length principle is generally based on a comparison of a cross-border controlled transaction with similar uncontrolled transactions entered into between independent companies under similar conditions and circumstances (comparable companies).
+To determine if a cross-border controlled transaction is at arm's length, the following steps must be taken:

 - identify the cross-border controlled transactions within the group;

 - identify the tested party for each relevant transaction;

 - perform a functional analysis with special emphasis on comparability factors such as business activity, the characteristic of the property or service, the contractual conditions of the cross-border transaction and the economic circumstances in which the taxpayer operates;